 This sweet and salty brussels sprouts recipe has been a gateway to actually truly enjoying the vegetable, and I now make both these and Maple Balsamic Brussels Sprouts on the regular!

-Sweet and Salty Brussels Sprouts Ingredients
+Sweet and Salty Brussels Sprouts Ingredient Highlights

 Sweet and Salty Brussels Sprouts Tips and Tricks

-Prep Your Brussels Sprouts
+How I Prep Brussels Sprouts for Roasting

 Start by rinsing your Brussels sprouts and trimming the stems.
 Then, cut your Brussels sprouts in half longways to make bite-sized pieces.